Extensive

 returns.
 This narrow focus frequently marginalises the wider community and

 ethical responsibilities.
-However, comprehensive corporate success is achieved
+However, comprehensive organisational success is

-by integrating financial objectives with social awareness.
+achieved by integrating financial objectives with social awareness.

 Corporate